jakejosh6751/Customer-Churn-Analysis/README.md

 #### Pivot Tables:
 Pivot tables were created in separate sheets for each feature to analyze relationships with customer churn.

-#### Data Cleaning Process:
+#### Header & Category Labeling:
-Feature names and categorical values were standardized as follows:
+For better readability and intuition, feature names and categories were renamed as follows:

 - "CreditScore" renamed to "Credit Score."
 - "NumOfProducts" renamed to "Number of Products."